DoheumKim/blockgolem/README.md

 - 👋 Hi, I’m @doremamo
-- 👀 I’m interested in python
+- 👀 I’m interested in python and C
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me kimdohum18@gmail.com
+- 📫 How to reach me : kimdohum18@gmail.com

 <!---
 blockgolem/blockgolem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.